 😤 IXL Frustration

-If your child dreads IXL practice, refuses to open it, or gets upset after a session — you're not alone.
-Thousands of parents report the same thing.
+If your child dreads IXL, refuses to open it, or gets upset after a session — you're not alone.
 Here's the design reason behind it, and what adaptive learning looks like when it actually motivates kids.

-The 5 specific IXL design issues parents report most
+The 5 IXL design issues parents mention most

 📉